VanAntworth/PyBer_Analysis/README.md

  ## Description of the differences in ride-sharing data among the different city types.

+ ### Ride-sharing data include the total rides:
+ total drivers: The average number of drivers in rural cities is nine to four times less per city than in urban and suburban cities.

+ total fares:
- Ride-sharing data include the total rides: total drivers: total fares: average fare per ride and driver: total fare by city type:
+ average fare per ride and driver: total fare by city type: